ATSiem/onyx/backend/onyx/connectors/azure_devops/README.md

 ### Configuring the Connector in Onyx

+The setup is a two-step process:

+#### Step 1: Create a Credential

-1. In the Onyx admin interface, go to "Connectors" and click "Add Connector"
+1. In the Onyx admin interface, go to "Connectors" and click "Create Credential"
 2. Select "Azure DevOps" from the list
+3. Enter a name for your credential (optional)
+4. Paste your Personal Access Token in the field
+5. Click "Create"

+#### Step 2: Add the Connector

+1. After creating the credential, go to "Add Connector"
+2. Select "Azure DevOps" from the list
+3. Select the credential you just created
-3. Fill in the required information:
+4. Fill in the required information:
    - **Organization**: Your Azure DevOps organization name
    - **Project**: Your Azure DevOps project name
    - **Work Item Types**: (Optional) Types of work items to index (e.g., Bug, UserStory, Task)
    - **Include Comments**: Toggle to include work item comments
    - **Include Attachments**: Toggle to include links to work item attachments
-   - **Personal Access Token**: The PAT you created earlier
-4. Click "Save" to add the connector
+5. Click "Save" to add the connector

 ## How It Works